-- The Company also provides you with FLEX Credits to use toward the purchase of optional coverage.
-Each eligible Canadian employee currently receives FLEX Credits equal to 0.39% of FLEX Earnings, plus any additional health FLEX Credits provided for certain medical and dental/vision/hearing care selections.
-You can use FLEX Credits to purchase any of the following optional benefits: - Optional STD coverage that increases your benefit to 90% of your pre-disability FLEX Earnings for weeks 7 through 26 of your disability. - o Optional LTD coverage that increases your benefit to 66 1⁄2% of your pre-disability FLEX Earnings when you've been disabled under STD for 26 consecutive weeks. - Optional accidental death and dismemberment (AD&D) insurance for yourself only or for you and your family. - Optional medical and dental/vision/hearing care (DVH) coverage (see below).
-If you run out of FLEX Credits, you can purchase any of these benefits with after-tax dollars through payroll deductions. - You may choose from several Company-subsidized medical and dental/vision/hearing care options.
-You can select this coverage for: - o You only, - o You and your children and/or your spouse's children, - You and your spouse, or - o You and your family (spouse and children, and/or spouse's children).
+- The Company also provides you with Benefits Credits to use toward the purchase of optional coverage.
+Each eligible Canadian employee currently receives Benefits Credits equal to 0.39% of Benefits Earnings, plus any additional health Benefits Credits provided for certain medical and dental/vision/hearing care selections.
+You can use Benefits Credits to purchase any of the following optional benefits: - o Optional STD coverage that increases your benefit to 90% of your pre-disability Benefits Earnings for weeks 7 through 26 of your disability. - o Optional LTD coverage that increases your benefit to 66 2/3% of your pre-disability Benefits Earnings when you have been disabled under STD for 26 consecutive weeks. - Optional accidental death and dismemberment (AD&D) insurance for yourself only or for you and your family. - o Optional medical and dental/vision/hearing care (DVH) coverage (see below).

+If you run out of Benefits Credits, you can purchase any of these benefits with after-tax dollars through payroll deductions.

+- You may choose from several Company-subsidized medical and dental/vision/hearing care options.
+You can select this coverage for: - o You only, - o You and your children and/or your spouse's children, - o You and your spouse, or - You and your family (spouse and children, and/or spouse's children).